 Retirement Pay Calculations Under the Temporary Disability Retirement List

-One of two options are used to calculate the benefit.
-According to the VA, the pay is calculated at whichever method provides the greater advantage for the veteran:
+There are two options used to calculate the benefit.
+According to the VA, the pay is calculated at whichever method provides the greater advantage for the Veteran:

-- Pay calculated on your disability percentage.
+- Pay is calculated on your disability percentage.
 This calculation uses “a minimum of 50%” while on the temporary list.
 This is known as “Method A.”

-- Pay calculated on the years of active service.
+- Pay is calculated on the years of active service.
 This is known as “Method B.”

 Your pay will be determined based on whichever is more beneficial for you.

 Federal guidelines state that you must have a physical every 18 months when on the TDRL.
 Failing to do so will result in suspended payments until the examination has been performed.

 The date you were signed on to the temporary list is very important.
 According to the DoD, those on the temporary list prior to Jan.
 1, 2017, are allowed to remain on that list for a maximum of five years, assuming there is no change in the condition.

 Those who were placed on the Temporary list on or after Jan.
 1, 2017, are allowed three years maximum, “providing your condition does not change during that time.”
 According to the DoD, those who are found fit for active duty during this time may be removed from the list and returned to active duty.

 The Permanent Disability Retired List

-Those who are determined to have a medical disability rated at 30% or greater, or who have served more than 20 years, are placed on the Permanent Disability Retired List.
-Like those on the temporary list, these retirees are given the same retirement benefits their non medically retired colleagues enjoy.
+Those determined to have a medical disability rated at 30% or greater, or who have served more than 20 years, are placed on the Permanent Disability Retired List.
+Like those on the temporary list, these retirees are given the same retirement benefits their non-medically retired colleagues enjoy.
 For those on the permanent list, retirement pay is calculated in one of two ways: